2011Scape/installation-guide/README.md

 `git clone https://github.com/2011Scape/file-server`

-Next, you'll need to copy the cache files into file-server/cache like above with the Game Server.
+Next, you'll need to copy the cache files into file-server/cache like we did earlier with the Game Server.

 After you have copied the cache to the File Server, you must cd into it: